Join me on a photographic journey of the Barossa Valley in South Australia and see why it's the locals that make this place so unique.

 Great wines.
 Of course!

 Fresh produce?
-Better than any of the stuff I get at my inner city farmers market.
+Better than any of the stuff I get at my inner-city farmers market.

 But I can tell you it was a whole lot more than that.

-It might sound like a bit of a cliché but I have never met a more friendly, passionate and welcoming bunch of people.
+It might sound like a bit of a cliché, but I have never met a more friendly, passionate and welcoming bunch of people.

-Living in a busy city you kind of forget what it's like to belong.
-Sure, you may belong to a gym or a club but it's not the same!
+Living in a busy city, you kind of forget what it's like to belong.
+Sure, you may belong to a gym or a club, but it's not the same! 😉

-You must try the bacon and egg rolls.
+If you get a chance to visit, you must try the bacon and egg rolls.
 I'm still dreaming about them!
 Made with Barossa Heritage Pork, I had a hard time restraining myself from having seconds.

 I also sampled a roasted strawberry and balsamic ice cream from the Barossa Valley Ice Cream Company and with one lick was taken back to that era of "real" ice cream.
 Julie, who makes the ice cream is a spirited individual and one who takes her ice cream making very seriously.
-You won't find numbers and unprounouncable words in her range of flavours.
+You won't find numbers and unpronounceable words in her range of flavours.

-Like I said earlier it's about community.
+Like I said earlier, it's about community.
 The Barossa Valley Farmers Market is a perfect example of this strong food community in action.